jar398/listtools/doc/guide.md

 ### Taxon concepts

-Each record of each checklist has an associated "taxon concept" determined by the fields of the record with the checklist as context.
+Each record of each checklist file (see below) has an associated "taxon concept" determined by the fields of the record with the checklist as context.

-Say that an individual "falls under" a taxon concept to mean that the individual is classified under, or belongs to, that taxon concept, or the taxon concept applies to the individual.
+Say that an individual "falls under" a taxon concept to mean that the individual is classified under, or belongs to, that taxon concept, or that the taxon concept applies to the individual.

 I'll write '_Hyla_ sec.
 C' to denote the taxon concept described in source C under the name '_Hyla_'.
 (C might be a checklist.)